csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 > and WebKit JavaScript.
 > — [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/)

-Any browser on the iOS platform—Chrome, Firefox, Edge, Safari, you name it—uses WebKit, and the APIs that power Core Web Vitals aren’t currently available
+Any browser on the iOS platform — Chrome, Firefox, Edge, Safari, you name it — uses WebKit, and the APIs that power Core Web Vitals aren’t currently available
 there: